 We’ve broken the question down into Pre-Tenancy.
 During Tenancy, and Giving Notice and Vacating the Property.

-When I pay fees am I guaranteed to get the property?
-The fee you pay reserves the property for one week whilst we complete your references.
-When you pay your fees we cannot provide guarantees that you will be accepted by the landlord of the property as we do not know what the references will say when they are returned.
-Rejected applications are very rare (if we think there is a reason you won’t pass, we won’t take your fees!) but most rejections are due to adverse credit history.
-If you are unsure of your credit history we recommend a pre-application credit check that only costs £25.
+When I pay the Holding Deposit am I guaranteed to get the property?
+The holding deposit you pay reserves the property for 7 days whilst we complete your references.
+When you pay the holding deposit we cannot provide guarantees that you will be accepted by the landlord of the property as we do not know what the references will say when they are returned.
+Rejected applications are very rare (if we think there is a reason you won’t pass, we won’t take your money!) but most rejections are due to adverse credit history.

-Is the Administration Fee non-refundable if I fail referencing?
-If you're application is rejected by us or the landlord for whatever reason we will refund half the fees you have paid.(pre-application fees will not be refunded) If however you have passed our references and you subsequently choose to pull-out of the application, the administration & holding fees you will have paid when you paid the deposit, will not be refunded.
-We do everything we can prior to taking fees to try to ascertain whether a tenant will pass referencing.
-We always fully explain that fees are only partially refundable before payment is taken, so please do bear this in mind before you apply.
-We will ask you for a verbal signature when we take admin fees to ensure that you have been advised of this point.
+Is the Holding Deposit refundable if I fail referencing?
+If your application is rejected by us or the landlord you 'may' be due to a refund of your holding deposit.
+If however you have passed our references and you subsequently choose to pull-out of the application, the holding deposit will not be refunded.
+We do everything we can prior to taking a holding deposit to ascertain whether a tenant will pass referencing.
+We will ask you for a verbal signature when we take a holding deposit to ensure that you have fully understood the process.

 Why do you need more information than my last agent?
 Our properties are priced fairly and maintained to a high standard.
 This can only be maintained if we have good tenants that pay their rent promptly.
 Our level of referencing reflects this requirement.